b1rdest/CC3002/README.md

 - All units are now *completely* tested!!!
 - Dead units can not be attacked now.
 - Improved privacy for *most* variables
+- PlayerUnit now has setter setPanel.

 #### For Board:
 - All boards are *mostly* tested
 - If a player lands on a tile with more than one player, they will alway fight the first one that appears on the list

 #### For Norma:
-- No changes.
+- New Abstract Class: NormaAbstract. made so it can implement the commmon method updateGoal()
+- Now Norma class has two new variables: player, and controller: the subscriber.

 #### Ideas:
 - Implement a template method for a general battle, then the steps change depending if the player is fighting another player or a wild unit.
-This could prevent code duplication
+This could prevent code duplication.
+For now, the Player vs WildUnit battle code is handled by the encounter panel, and the player vs player battle is handled by PanelAbstract

+#### Known Problems:
+- Players can infinitely stop on their Home Panel, healing completely

+#### Solve Problems:
+- PlayerCharacter's currentPanel now is modified correctly
+- Fixed problem where dead GameUnits could be attacked
+- Fixed problem where GameUnits where able to have negative stars

 <div style="text-align:center;">
     <img src="https://i.creativecommons.org/l/by/4.0/88x31.png" alt="Creative Commons License">